Electricity and gas prices are rising — here are options to save

 Electricity and gas prices are expected to rise this winter.
 A rate filing from National Grid shows wintertime power bills rising more than 60 percent from a year ago.
 The City of Boston knows that energy affordability is critical to our residents and small businesses.

-New and possibly higher electricity rates from Eversource will be announced in early December.
-We will update this page when the rates are announced.
+Eversource rates will be significantly higher come January.
 Outlined are some resources that can help you prepare in advance.

 - Last updated: